mlz-ictrl/nicos/doc/source/services/watchdog.rst

    detected.
 It is run in a separate process, and therefore it can take a few seconds until the action is actually executed.
 This should not be used for very time-critical conditions.

+   The action should not take longer than 60 seconds; in case it does the process will be forcibly aborted.